 Wrong.
 You want a case-in-point?
 Alright.
 I will use myself.
 When I got married, I struggled with lust and pornography.
 “No worries,” I thought.
 Once I get married, those will go away.
 I can have sex whenever.
 And this is the lie Satan told me.
 He will tell you the same one.

-But listen, if you have a lusting or pornography addiction, marriage will NOT fix it.
+But listen, if you have a lusting addiction or you enjoy sites like fulltube xxx a bit too much, marriage will NOT fix it.

 This is why I hate Satan so much.
 He destroys marriages before they even start.
 I know personally of couples who married because they could not control their physical desires.
 Basically, they got married so they could have sex.